pgroonga/pgroonga.github.io/tutorial/index.md

   * How to use PGroonga as full text search index
   * How to use PGroonga as index for equality condition and comparison conditions
+  * How to use PGroonga as index for array
   * How to use Groonga throw PGroonga (advanced topic)

 ## Full text search